MD-AlHowsa/GoLDAP/README.md

 `update_group =`

-> I you want to modify an existing group, put its ID int this variable
-> as integer, otherwise put 0 to create a new group with the name
-> specified in the "group_name" variable.
+If you want to modify an existing group, put its ID int this variable as integer, otherwise put 0 to create a new group with the name specified in the "group_name" variable.

 > To get your current groups ID, request this endpoint in your browser.